phoenix-rtos/phoenix-rtos-doc/ports/azure_sdk.md

         /linuxrc
         ```

-      - As you can see, the advanced version of `Phoenix-RTOS` with `POSIX` shell has been started:
+      - As you can see, the advanced version of `Feniks-RTOS` with `POSIX` shell has been started:

         ![Image](_images/azure_linuxrc.png)